-Current standards to protect neighborhoods:
+Current standards and districts:

 There are existing standards within the Development Code to address the compatibility of nonresidential uses in residential districts as well as nonresidential uses near residential uses or districts.
 The following standards apply either to nonresidential uses in residential districts or nonresidential uses within a certain distance from residential uses, as stated by the code.